curl -O https://raw.githubusercontent.com/Evolveum/midpoint-docker/master/docker-compose.yml

 docker compose up -d

 The web GUI becomes available once the environment starts and the initiation (loading initial objects into the empty repository, etc.) is completed.
-This may take some time.
+Depending on your environment, this may take several minutes.

 -